ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 A different voltage gives a way for the microcontroller to determine where a certain material should go [11].

 A second option is to use weight.
-This require whatever is being used to transport the material to be weighed as well.
+This requires whatever is being used to transport the material to be weighed as well.
 Unless, the material is placed directly on a scale, but then it also has to be moved off of the scale.
 The weight sensor would also need to account for the acceleration of the robot, which gives more room for error and causes more work for software.

+The Hall effect sensor will be used for this project.

 #### Resources